 The western section of this road, around Hvar, Jelsa, and Stari Grad, is in good condition.
 However the more east you go toward Sucuraj the worse it gets.
 It becomes narrow, with patched asphalt at many places, a lack of safety barriers, and some curves especially once you pass Jelsa.

-If you travel by car from the mainland, make sure you fill up the gas tank prior to crossing onto the island.
+If you travel by car from the mainland, make sure you fill up gas prior to crossing onto the island.
 The island disposes of just three gas stations for motor vehicles: one in Hvar Town, and two in and out of Jelsa.

 Another way to travel around the island is by bus.
 The island is served by Cazmatrans (t: +385 21 765 904), one of the national bus operators (don't bother trying to book through their website, or just trying to retrieve the bus timetable – it simply doesn't work).
 Buses connect all major towns on the island (Jelsa, Vrboska, Stari Grad, Stari Grad ferry terminal, Hvar, Sucuraj).
 Unfortunately, Cazmatrans doesn't sell tickets through the GetByBus website, but it's still a good place to check the bus schedule.
 You can also check the updated bus schedule in the image below.